I Keep Giving Feedback. Nothing Changes.

 This is where the framework meets reality.

+Read The History of Work to understand how these dynamics formed and why they persist.
 This lens connects modern system responses to friction to older systems of authority, professionalism, and control.

 This is where personal frustration turns into systemic understanding.